 Indonesian cinnamon matches well with chocolate, yogurt, nuts, apples, apricots, blueberries, bananas, cherries, oranges, and even vegetables—specifically cauliflower, corn, carrots, onions, corn, tomatoes, and spinach.

-Other spices that are great companions to cinnamon are black pepper, allspice, cardamom, nutmeg, ginger, and cloves.
+Other herbs and spices that are great companions to cinnamon are black pepper, allspice, cardamom, nutmeg, ginger, and ground cloves.
 But be careful, when you overcook cinnamon, it can become a bit bitter.

 With its high concentration of fragrant essential oil, Korintje cinnamon provides a powerful and subtly sweet taste of cinnamon.